 We will also be scoping our impact and evaluation framework in order to measure the effectiveness of methods and we will be testing these with colleges to better understand the most effective means of disseminating and mainstreaming excellence across UK skills systems over the course of the pilot.

 Production also begins next month to film a collection of short videos for educators across a range of curriculum areas.
 These will raise capacity in developing technical excellence in young people by drawing on our world-class expertise of international standards of best practice.
-The videos will be launched towards the end of the year, sign up here to be notified when they are released.
+The videos will be launched towards the end of the year.

 I hope you continue to follow our journey to see the impact and difference we are making in mainstreaming excellence.